DEAN BIRKHEIMER | Go Venue Magazine

-September 3rd was clear hot night in Council Bluffs.
+September 3rd, 2017, was a clear, hot night in Council Bluffs.
 The Stir was filled with fans from various locations.
 I spoke to a group of people who drove up from Nashville to see Skynyrd play the Nebraska State Fair on September 1st, then the South Dakota State Fair on September 2nd, and here they were at the Stir on September 3rd.

 You may think that since Skynyrd played two previous shows well within driving distance of Council Bluffs that they may not get the crowd they are used to.
 This was not the case as the 3,500 capacity venue was packed to the gills.
 When you’re an iconic band, you can afford to play venues and dates close to each other without fear of not being able to draw.

 The show started with Alex Williams.
 Rolling Stone Magazine listed Alex Williams as one of the 10 new country artists you need to know.
 It appeared that not many of us knew Alex, but by the end of his set, it was a certainty that he had gained quite a few fans.
 Alex released his debut album, Better Than Myself, in August.
 He is a guitar driven modern outlaw country performer who according to NPR is an admirer of Willie Nelson.
 Alex can easily be picked out of a police lineup.
 He sports a scruffy beard and wears his hair long.
 Not to mention the winged W tattoo, a tribute to Waylon Jennings.

 No doubt this fella has a long successful future in front of him.
 He and his bandmates are very talented and play clean and crisp.
 We hope they return to the Omaha area very soon.